SidharthMacherla/conjurer/CONTRIBUTING.md

     - The need for the feature in terms of its use.
     - Any examples that aid in understanding the usage better.

+## Contribute to package
+To contribute to this package, please suggest a new feature following the guidelines mentioned above.
+Once the new feature is approved by the maintainer, the details of the code contribution will be conveyed as part of the response to the ticket on issues.